pyglet/pyglet/doc/programming_guide/input.rst

         controller.open()

 Once opened, you you can start receiving data from the the inputs.
-A variety of analog and digital :py:class:`~pyglet.input.Control` types are defined, which are automatically normalized to consistent ranges.
-The following analog controls are available:
+A variety of analog and digital inputs are defined.
+The analog sticks and the directional pad (dpad) are provided as a 2D vector (:py:class:`~pyglet.math.Vec2`), with the individual axis normalized from ``-1.0, 1.0``.
+The triggers are defined as ``floats`` from ``0.0, 1.0``.
+See the following chart:

     .. list-table::
         :header-rows: 1